j-rock/hexagon/README.md

 ------------
 Some fine folks pointed me to the Red Blob Games [**blog post**](http://www.redblobgames.com/grids/hexagons/#hex-to-pixel) on "Hexagonal Grids."
 The awesomeness contained on that page inspired me to transcribe some of the functionality therein into a Haskell library.
 The blog talks about some common coordinate systems for hexagonal grids.
 In the hexagon library, I've chosen the cube coordinate system (trading memory for ease of implementation).

-Hopefully this can aid Haskell developers looking to implement a hexagonal grid game.
+Hopefully this package aids Haskell developers looking to implement a hexagonal grid game.

 Prior Art
 ------------
 Check out the totally awesome [**grid**](https://hackage.haskell.org/package/grid) library.

-> **grid** enables you to think about the grid itself, while **hexagon** is more focused on
+> I'm not entirely convinced that **hexagon** brings that much more to the table than **grid**.
+> If anything, **hexagon** makes it easy to operate in a canonical space and pull out results
+> in various coordinate systems.

 Examples
 -------------